-Water systems that purchase drinking water are required to list the regulated contaminants detected in the water systems they purchase from.
+Water systems that purchased drinking water are required to list the regulated contaminants detected in the water systems they purchase from.
 Goforth SUD purchases a portion of its drinking water from the Guadalupe Blanco River Authority (GBRA) IH 35 Transmission Main.

-GBRA provides purchase surface water from Lake Dunlap and Canyon Lake located in Guadalupe County and Comal County.
-The following tables represent regulated contaminants detected in the GBRA IH 35 Transmission Main that were not sampled for in the Goforth SUD water system.
-For the 2023 year, there were no additional contaminants to list.
+GBRA provides purchased surface water from Lake Dunlap and Canyon Lake located in Guadalupe County and Comal County.
+The following tables represent regulated contaminants detected in the Surface Water from Lake Dunlap, reported in the 2024 San Marcos Water Treatment Plant (SMWTP) Consumer Confidence Report Performance Data, that were not sampled for in the Goforth SUD water system.
+For the 2024 year, there were no additional contaminants to list.